Smithay/andrew/README.md

 # Andrew

-This crate is provides convenient drawing of objects such as shapes, lines and text to buffers
+This crate provides convenient drawing of objects such as shapes, lines and text to buffers